Lack of resources leads to grim statistics in Native American schools

-Regina Bitsoi, a tribal education specialist in New Mexico, can tick off the “grim statistics” of education for American Indian students who have seen little progress in standardized testing scores, high school graduation rates and expulsion rates.
-The results are not surprising given the lack of resources for tribal schools, she said.
+American Indian students have seen little progress in standardized testing scores, high school graduation rates and expulsion rates.
+Some experts say the results are not surprising given the lack of resources for tribal schools.

 A case in point is Havasupai Elementary School, which was ranked the lowest-performing school in the Bureau of Indian Education system in a 2014-2015 bureau report.
 Nine students from the school have sued the bureau for “knowingly failing to provide basic general education.”